 - The zipper got its name from the noise it makes while being zipped up.

 - Zippers became popular in the 1930s as a way to encourage children to be more independent in their dressing.

 - Zippers come in a multitude of colors, widths, and lengths.
 The number in the zipper title, #3, for example, tells you the width of the chain mechanism.
 The #3 stands for 3 mm.
 You can see this code on the tag that is pulled up on some zippers.
 (Read types of zippers)

 - If you are not happy with the length of the zipper you are going to insert and it is a plastic variety, you cut it.
 Hand stitch the bottom half an inch from the required length, and there you have the perfect length zipper for you.
 (Read how to shorten a zipper)

 - Zippers are measured from metal to metal or from the stopper at the top to the retainer bar at the bottom.
 That is the actual open part of the finished zipper.
 (Read how to measure zippers)

 - You need a zipper foot attachment for your machine to sew a zipper accurately.

 - There are different methods used to sew in a zipper.
-The central method sometimes called the railroad center zipper, the exposed zipper and the invisible zipper method.
+The central method is sometimes called the railroad center zipper, the exposed zipper, and the invisible zipper method.